scarborough-courtney/ohimanual/content/use_tbx_to_modify_data_layers.md

 1. Modify or create data layer with proper formatting
 2. Save the layer in the `layers` folder
 3. Register the layer in `layers.csv`
-4. Check (and update when appropriate) `pressures_matrix.csv` and `resilience_matrix.csv` (located in the `[assessment]/subcountry2014/conf` folder)
+4. Check (and update when appropriate) `pressures_matrix.csv` and `resilience_matrix.csv` (located in: `[assessment]/subcountry2014/conf`)

 ### Create data layers with proper formatting

 The OHI Toolbox expects each data layer to be in its own *.csv* file and to be in a specific format, with data available for every region within the study area, with data organized in 'long' format (as few columns as possible), and with a unique region identifier (*rgn_id*) associated with a single score or value.
-See the 'Formatting data for the Toolbox' section for more information.
+See the **'Formatting data for the Toolbox'** section for more information.

 ### Save data layers in the *layers* folder

-When you modify existing or create new data layers, we recommend saving this as a new *.csv* file with a suffix identifying your regional assessment (example: `_israel2014.csv`).
+When you modify existing or create new data layers, we recommend saving this as a new *.csv* file with a suffix identifying your assessment (example: `_israel2014.csv`).
 Modifying the layer name provides an easy way to track which data layers have been updated regionally, and which rely on global data.
 Then, the original layers (`_gl2014.csv` and `_sc2014.csv`) can be deleted.

-\* Note: filenames should not have any spaces: instead, use an underscore (‘_’).
-This will reduce potential problems when R reads the files.
+\* Note: filenames should not have any spaces: use an underscore (‘_’) instead.
+This will reduce problems when R reads the files.

-### Register data layers in *layers.csv*
+### Register data layers in `layers.csv`

 When there are new filenames associated with each layer, they will need to be registered in `[assessment]/subcountry2014/layers.csv`.
 If a layer simply has a new filename, only the *filename* column needs to be updated:

 > ![](./fig/register_layers.png)

-However, if a new layer has been added (for example when a new goal model is developed), you will need to add a new row in the registry for the new data layer and fill in the first eight columns (columns A-H); other columns are generated later by the Toolbox App as it confirms data formatting and content:
+However, if a new layer has been added (for example when a new goal model is developed), you will need to add a new row in the registry for the new data layer and fill in the first eight columns (columns A-H); other columns are generated later by the Toolbox as it confirms data formatting and content:

  + **targets:** Add the goal/dimension that the new data layer relates to.
 Goals are indicated with two-letter codes and sub-goals are indicated with three-letter codes, with pressures, resilience, and spatial layers indicated separately.
- + **layer:** Add an identifying name for the new data layer, which will be used in R scripts like functions.R and *.csv* files like `pressures_matrix.csv` and `resilience_matrix.csv`.
+ + **layer:** Add an identifying name for the new data layer, which will be used in R scripts like `functions.R` and *.csv* files like `pressures_matrix.csv` and `resilience_matrix.csv`.
  + **name:** Add a longer title for the data layer--this will be displayed on your WebApp.
- + **description:** Add a longer description of the new data layer this will be displayed on your WebApp.
+ + **description:** Add a longer description of the new data layer--this will be displayed on your WebApp.
  + **fld_value:** Add the appropriate units for the new data layer (which will be referenced in subsequent calculations).
  + **units:** Add a description about the *units* chosen in the *fld_value* column above.
- + **filename:** Add a filename for the new data layer that matches the name of the csv file that was created previously in the `layers` folder.
+ + **filename:** Add a filename for the new data layer that matches the name of the *.csv* file that was created previously in the `layers` folder.
  + **fld_id_num:** Area designation that applies to the newly created data layer, such as: *rgn_id* and *fao_id*.

 ### Check pressures and resilience matrices

-If the new or modified layer is a pressures layer, check that `pressures_matrix.csv` and `resilience_matrix.csv` have been properly modified to register the new data.
+If the new or modified layer is a pressures layer, check that `pressures_matrix.csv` and `resilience_matrix.csv` have been properly modified to register the new data layers.